Amos47/2400/Chapter_1.md

 They go on to offer that “Information is valuable because it can affect behaviour, a decision, or an outcome.
 For example, if a manager is told his/her company's net profit decreased in the past month, he/she may use this information as a reason to cut financial spending for the next month.
 A piece of information is considered valueless if, after receiving it, things remain unchanged.
 For a technical definition of information see information theory."

 I must respectfully disagree with several of the assertions in this definition.
 Specifically, they again define *data* as *information*.
 The two are clearly not synonymous.
 To begin the definition of information with the assertion that it is *data* is clearly not helpful for us.
 Furthermore, data doesn't have the potential to change things (or to lead to change).
 Only information can lead to change through informing our decisions.
-But what is bang on about this definition is in its assertion that information can affect behaviour, decision making and outcomes.
+But what is bang on about this definition is its assertion that information *can affect behaviour, decision making and outcomes*.
 This is to where we are going here.

 [Interested in Information Theory?](http://www.businessdictionary.com/definition/information-theory.html)

 Let’s be clear: **Data that can be measured and put into context leads to information, which facilitates decision making.** Moreover, **data and information are not the same thing.** We will look at the distinction in some detail in Chapter 2.

 Finally, it is categorically *not* necessary for information to lead to change.
 Information leads to decisions, which are binary by nature.
 One of the two possibilities when informed about something is the decision *to do nothing!* And that’s perfectly fine.
 Maybe that’s the right decision. *Ergo* information does not always result in change.
-But it always results in the *potential* for change, if change is the right decision.
+But it always results in the *potential* for change.

 Now we're getting somewhere.